-You can configure attached displays from Devices (in the Windows 8 Charms Bar).
+You can configure attached displays from Devices (in the Charms Bar).

-- 1. Attach your external display to the external monitor port/HDMI-Out port, and turn it on. - Go the Charms Bar and select Devices. - 3.
-Click Second Screen. - Click on any one of the options from the menu to select Duplicate, Extend or a Single (PC Screen only or Second Screen only) display.
+- Attach your external display to the external monitor port/HDMI-Out port, and turn it on.
+1. - 2.
+Go the Charms Bar, select Devices. - 3.
+Click Project (you may need to click Second Screen). - 4.
+Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.

-You can use the ## + P key combination to quickly bring up the Second Screen menu.
+You can use the 拱 + P kev combination to quickly bring up the Second Screen menu.

-You can also use the Display Switch button in the Control Center to access the menu and select the appropriate attached display mode.
+You can also use the Display Switch 🔊 button in the Control Center to access the menu and select the appropriattached display ate mode.